Secrest2904/Typing-Evaluator/README.md

 # ⌨️ Typing Test Application

 ## Created by:
-- Tyler Hid
+- Tyler Hidalgo
 - Swayam Shree
-- Robert Hidalgo
+- Robert Gutierrez
 - Adam Secrest

 Welcome to the **Typing Test Application**, a sleek and customizable desktop app built using **PyQt5**.
 Challenge yourself with random typing prompts, track your **WPM**, review your performance stats, and compete on the **Leaderboard**!